goauthentik/authentik/website/integrations/services/jellyfin/index.md

 ### Jellyfin Configuration

-1. Log in to Jellyfin with an admin account.
+1. Log in to Jellyfin with an admin account and navigate to the **Admin Dashboard** by selecting your profile icon in the top right, then clicking **Dashboard**.
 2. Go to **Dashboard > Plugins > Catalog**.
 3. Click the gear icon in the top left, then click **+** to add a new repository.
 Use the following URL and name it "SSO-Auth":